 - What are your metrics for success

-With a new product, the last thing you want are wasted resources and a surplus of products in your inventory that never get shipped, so take some time research the details of the competitive landscape, distribution, your audience, and the buying journey.
+With a new product, the last thing you want is wasted resources and a surplus of products in your inventory that never gets shipped, so take some time researching the details of the competitive landscape, distribution, audience, and the buying journey.
 Refer back to your unique selling proposition to help guide you and use the data from your website, Gartner and Forrester, and Thomas WebTrax to make key decisions.

 Many of us are familiar with customer success.
 We hear it all the time to put the customer first.
 When it comes to launching a new product, employee engagement is no different from business success.
 But if you're not engaging your customers and internal staff digitally, you may be missing out on all the advantages that the digital space has to offer.